paddelcourt/berlin_airport_datapipeline_project/README.md

 2. GCS Buckets (GCP)
 3. Bigquery (GCP)
 4. Mage
-5. Java (Optional for Option B)
+5. Java (Optional for Option A)
-6. Apache Spark (Optional for Option B)
+6. Apache Spark (Optional for Option A)

 Please follow the [tutorials](https://github.com/DataTalksClub/data-engineering-zoomcamp) on weeks 1 (Docker), 2 (Mage) and 5 (Spark) for proper installation and setup as these are quite extensive if the pre-requisite installations have not already been done.
 Notably for this project, Mage and Pyspark will be used as the primary tools.
 You can also use the notes made by the students who cover extensively the setup process if text is the preferred form of instruction.